 Bloc kDescription

 De- Abstract concept defined by the TANGO device server object model; it

 vice can be a piece of hardware (an interlock bit) a collection of hardware (a screen attached to a stepper motor)

 a logical device (a taper) or a combination of all these (an accelerator).

-TAN Gorom Object Oriented Programming concept, this is the main class that the developer has to implement
+TAN Gerom Object Oriented Programming concept, this is the main class that the developer has to implement

 Class

 De- The server (also referred as device server) is a process whose main task is to offer one or more services to

 vice- one or more clients.
 To do this, the server has to spend most of its time in a wait loop waiting for clients to

 Serve r connect to it.
 The devices are hosted in the server process.
 A server is able to host several classes of devices.

 In short, it is a process that export devices available to accept requests).
 Please refer also to the Glossary ,

-Device Server instance.
+device server instance.

 De- Device specific configuration

 vi-

 ce-

 Prop-

 erty

-At- See Glossary, Attribute.
+At- See Glossary, attribute.

 tribut

-Pipe See Glossary, Pipe.
+Pipe See Glossary, pipe.

 Event Refer to Events.

 Com- See Glossary.

 mand

-State · · · · · · · · · · · · · · · · · · ·
+State The device state is a number which reflects the availability of the device.

 Refer to Events

 Sta- The state of the device as a formatted ascii string

 tus